ManwhoreDev/CoomersGuide.github.io/README.md

 ## Compilation from source

 1. To acquire source files, grab Source-main.pdf from the repo and extract "Source-files.zip" archive embedded inside.
+You need a PDF viewer with embeded files view support.
 Extract all files into a new folder **AND** copy "Source-files.zip" there as well.

 2. To compile, a LaTeX distribution is required.
 For more information, check LaTeX Project webpage.